 Supply Deficiency

-If Seller fails to supply the quantities of Gas it is obligated to deliver pursuant to the provisions of Section 5.1.1on any Day, Seller shall notify Buyer as soon as practicable after Seller becomes aware of the quantity that it will fail or failed to supply and, if a Supply Deficiency results from the following computation, Seller agrees to reimburse Buyer the Supply Deficiency Charge as set forth in Section 5.4.2.
-The Supply Deficiency for a Day shall be the quantity of Gas (in Dths) equal to the positive difference, if any, obtained by subtracting (a) the actual quantity delivered by Seller to Buyer at the Point(s) of Sale during the Day from (b) the quantity of Gas Seller was obligated to deliver for the Day, with this quantity difference being reduced by: (1) any quantities of Gas not nominated, taken or delivered by reason of force majeure; and (2) any quantities of Gas which Buyer is obligated to accept from Seller but, through no fault of Seller, Buyer fails to accept.
+If on any Day Seller cannot supply the quantities of Gas it is obligated to deliver under a Transaction, pursuant to the provisions of Section 5.1.1, Seller shall notify Buyer as soon as practicable after Seller becomes aware that quantity cannot be supplied and, if a Supply Deficiency results from the following computation, Seller agrees to reimburse Buyer the Supply Deficiency Charge as set forth in Section 5.4.2.
+The Supply Deficiency for a Day shall be the quantity of Gas (in Dths) equal to the positive difference, if any, obtained by subtracting (a) the actual quantity delivered by Seller to Buyer at the Point(s) of Sale for the Day from (b) the quantity of Gas Seller was obligated to deliver for the Day, with this quantity difference being reduced by: (1) any quantities of Gas not nominated, taken or delivered by reason of force majeure; and (2) any quantities of Gas which Buyer is obligated to accept from Seller but, through no fault of Seller, Buyer fails to accept.

 Supply Deficiency Charge

+a.
+Charge Calculation

-If Seller incurs a Supply Deficiency, then Seller shall reimburse Buyer for any penalties, overrun charges or other charges assessed to Buyer pursuant to Buyer's transportation agreement(s) with Transporter(s) and/or each applicable Transporter's FERC Gas Tariff as a result of Seller's failure and Seller shall pay Buyer for each Dth of the Supply Deficiency, a Supply Deficiency Charge which shall be calculated, at Buyer’s election, using one of the following two methods:
+If Seller incurs a Supply Deficiency under a Transaction, then Seller shall reimburse Buyer for any penalties, overrun charges or other charges assessed to Buyer pursuant to Buyer's transportation agreement(s) with Transporter(s) and/or each applicable Transporter's FERC Gas Tariff as a result of Seller's failure and Seller shall pay Buyer for each Dth of the Supply Deficiency, a Supply Deficiency Charge which shall be calculated, at Buyer’s election, using one of the following two methods:

-(1) The positive difference, if any, obtained by subtracting (a) the Commodity Charge that would have been payable under this Contract for the Supply Deficiency from (b) the high end of the Common price range posted by Gas Dailyfor that Day for deliveries to “Chicago-LDCs, large e-us” (large end-users) under the heading “Citygates” in Gas Daily’s Daily Price Survey (such price being referred to as the “High End Price”).
+(1) The positive difference, if any, obtained by subtracting (a) the Commodity Charge that would have been payable under the Transaction for the Supply Deficiency from (b) the high end of the Common price range posted for that Day by Gas Daily in Gas Daily’s Daily Price Survey for deliveries to the Deficiency Pricing Point set forth in the Transaction Confirmation (such price being referred to as the “High End Price”).
 If no such Common price range is published by Gas Daily for such Day, then the High End Price shall be equal to the high end of the Common price range for the first Day that is posted by Gas Daily that next follows the relevant Day.

-(2) The positive difference, if any, obtained by subtracting (a) the price that Buyer would have paid under this Contract for the Supply Deficiency from (b) the price paid by Buyer for replacement Gas or substitute fuel such as propane, after adjusting for transportation charges incurred as a result of the alternate purchase versus transportation costs that would have been incurred if the Gas had been received and purchased from Seller under this Contract and after increasing the cost of the Gas purchased in the alternate purchase by any other additional incremental third party costs or charges reasonably incurred by Buyer in replacing the Supply Deficiency.
+(2) The positive difference, if any, obtained by subtracting (a) the Commodity Charge that would have been payable under the Transaction for the Supply Deficiency from (b) the price paid by Buyer for replacement Gas or substitute fuel such as propane, after adjusting for transportation charges incurred as a result of the alternate purchase versus transportation costs that would have been incurred if the Gas had been received and purchased from Seller under the Transaction and after increasing the cost of the Gas purchased in the alternate purchase by any other additional incremental third party costs or charges reasonably incurred by Buyer in replacing the Supply Deficiency.
 Buyer shall use reasonable efforts to purchase the Supply Deficiency at fair and reasonable prices.

+b.
+Billing

-Buyer shall invoice Seller for the Supply Deficiency Charge, as set forth above, and Seller shall remit to Buyer such invoiced amount within ten (10) days after receipt of Buyer's invoice.
+Buyer shall invoice Seller for all Supply Deficiency Charges under a Transaction, if any, and Seller shall remit to Buyer such invoiced amount within ten (10) days after receipt of Buyer's invoice.

-Documentation and Other
+Documentation And No Offset